goFrendiAsgard/zaruba/docs/core-concepts/project/task/long-running-process.md

 In the previous section you have see that handling a service and making sure it is already running can be a bit challenging.

 Under the hood, Zaruba make sure that your service is ready by running two commands simultaneously.
-The first command is responsible to run the service, while the other one is responsible to check it's readiness.
+The first command is responsible to run the service, while the other one is responsible to check its readiness.

 Let's see how this work on the low level.